BandwidthExamples/python-end-conference-with-text/README.md

 ## How It Works

-This project is a simple python script that starts a conference call, and ends the conference call with a group text message.
+This project launches a server that creates a conference call after you text a list of phone numbers to you Bandwidth phone number.
+You can end the conference call by sending a text message to the same Bandwidth phone number, and the contents of that message will be sent to all members of the conference.

 Before running the project, the following environmental variables need to be set: